 Tattoo inks travel in the body.
 Black tattoo pigments have been found in lymph nodes.
 Further, these pigments look like metastases in the nodes, complicating the evaluation of cancer status.

 Laser removal of tattoos has been shown to generate new chemical compounds that travel through the blood and lymph vessels.
 Cancer-causing compounds have also been generated.

 There is no such thing as a safe tattoo.
-There are a reasonable number of studies and case reports as to the adverse health effects of tattoos.
+There are a reasonable number of studies and case reports pointing to the adverse health effects of tattoos.
 The lack of extensive definitive studies proving adverse effects is just that, a lack of studies.
 It is not proof that tattoo inks are safe.